A scrambled cube, solved with style.

 | Rotations | x y z | The whole cube (x like R, y like U, z like F) |

-Tip: paste any algorithm into the Custom scramble box to replay it.
+Tip: paste any algorithm into the Custom scramble box to watch it rewind move-by-move.
 Half turns are animated as two quarter turns.

 Authoritative reference: WCA Regulations, Article 12: Notation ↗